-The Board plays a primary role in the conduct and control of the Group's business affairs.
+The Board plays a primary role in the conduct and control of the Group's business affairs including, but not limited to, the engagement with suppliers, customers, bankers, consultants and others.
 The Board is primarily responsible for the Group's overall strategic plans for business performance, succession planning, risk management, investor relations programmes, internal control, management information and statutory matters.
-The Board is required to commit its time in order to have an effective working partnership with the management in establishing the strategic direction and goals and in monitoring its achievement.
+The Board is required to commit their time in order to have an effective working partnership with the management in establishing the strategic direction and goals and in monitoring its achievement.
+The Board will also meet the management and staff from time to time in order to get some feedback from them in regards to the business operation.
 This complies with Practice 1.1 of the MCCG 2017.

-The presence of Independent Non-Executive Directors shall provide unbiased and independent views and judgements in the decison-making process at Board level and ensures that no significant decisions and policies are made by any individual and that the interest of the minority shareholders are safeguarded.
+The presence of Independent Non-Executive Directors shall provide unbiased and independent views and judgements in the decision making process at the Board level and to ensure that no significant decisions and policies are made by any individual and that the interest of the minority shareholders are safeguarded.

-The Board delegates specific powers and responsibilities to three (3) Board Committees namely, Audit, Nomination and Remuneration Committees, and the day-to-day operation matters to the management headed by the Group Chief Operating Officer.
+The Board delegates specific powers and responsibilities to three (3) Board Committees namely, Audit, Nomination and Remuneration Committees, and the day to day operation matters to the management headed by the Group Chief Operating Officer.